New fleet of snowplows in the works for City of El Dorado

-“I’m very happy it’s going to help out a great deal,” said Gne Ehrlich, snowplow operator with the City of El Dorado.
+“I’m very happy it’s going to help out a great deal,” said Gene Ehrlich, snowplow operator with the City of El Dorado.

 Dillner says if a truck requires maintenance, crews work hard to get it up and running and back on the streets to treat the roads.